top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 Assigned: Falcon

 TODO: Provide a basic description of coordinate systems.
-The description of general coordinate systems should be brief, with the majority of the text focusing on Cartesian coordinate systems (2D and 3D).
+The description of general coordinate systems should be brief, with the majority of the text focusing on Cartesian coordinate systems (2D and 3D), polar coordinate systems, and spherical coordinate systems.